open-mpi/ompi-scripts/README.md

 Scripts used to build releases, upload to s3, etc.  The jenkins and nightly tarball scripts call these, in addition to direct human use.

+## administrative/

+Scripts used for administrative purposes.
+For example, a script to assist with the annual Github 'open-mpi' organization committer review.